rainmanh/jumpscale_core8/docs/AYS/Building.md

 ...
 ```

-## Build Method
+### Build method

-Every service need to have a build method in their actions_mgmt file.
+Every service needs to have a build method in their actions_mgmt file.

-By default the build method just walk over the 'git.export' entries from the service HRD, download the files locally then create the metadata files and put the binary in the correct directory structure
+By default the build method just walks over the `git.export` entries from the service HRD, downloads the files locally, and then create the metadata files and puts the binaries in the correct directory structure.

 This is the code of the default build method:

 ```py
 folders = serviceObj.installRecipe()